 Geometry is one of the principal branches of the subject mathematics.
 Geometry primarily comprises shapes and their respective properties.
 If a student likes drawing the objects, then Geometry is meant for that particular student.
 However, a common question arose among the students asking, ‘why do we practice Geometry?’
 And the answer for that is, to unearth the patterns, find out the volumes, lengths, areas and angles.
 But, a few students have a tendency to get confused between the area and surface area.
-Primarily, let us understand the definitions of both area and surface area and discuss the difference between area and surface area in detail.
+Primarily, let us understand the definitions of both area and surface area and discuss the difference between surface area and area in detail.

-The area is defined as the total space occupied by the two-dimensional objects or flat shapes.
+Area: The area is defined as the total space occupied by the two-dimensional objects or flat shapes.
 In other words, the area of a figure is described as the number of square units that cover the surface of the closed figure.
 It is measured in square units, square inches. since the area can be measured for 2-dimensional shapes, it has only length and width.

-The surface area can be measured for 3D shapes or solids.
+Surface Area: The surface area can be measured for 3D shapes or solids.
 The term surface area is defined as the total area of the surface of the given solid object.
 Since the faces of the three-dimensional objects are basically 2D shapes, we should add the areas of the surfaces to get the surface area of the object.
 Basically, the surface area can be classified as:

 - Curved Surface Area (CSA) – It includes the area of all the curved surfaces